social-ai-uoft/ad-paper/README.md

 ### Running an Experiment

 We provide a minimal training script in `scripts/train.py`.
 Hyperparameters are set to the reasonable defaults that we found to work well on
 MinAtar tasks.
-For example, to train an AD-DQN model on the BreakoutNoFrameskip-v4 environment, run:
+For example, to train an AD-DQN model on the `BreakoutNoFrameskip-v4 environment`, run:

 ```bash
 poetry run python scripts/train.py BreakoutNoFrameskip-v4 ad_dqn